datajoint/sci-viz/README.md

-# DataJoint Sci-Viz
+# DataJoint SciViz

-- DataJoint Sci-Viz (scientific visualization) is a generic visualization framework for building dashboards of DataJoint pipelines.
+- DataJoint SciViz (scientific visualization) is a generic visualization framework for building dashboards of DataJoint pipelines.

 ## Installation